neuml/txtai/README.md

 Python 3.6+ is supported

-This project has dependencies that require compiling native code.
-Windows and macOS systems require the following additional steps.
-Most Linux environments will install without any additional steps.
+Windows and macOS systems must run the following before installation.
+No additional steps for Linux.

 ### Windows